apache/nuttx/Documentation/applications/nsh/commands.rst

 ``-R`` 	Show the contents of specified directory and all of its sub-directories.
 ``-s`` 	Show the size of the files along with the filenames in the listing ``-l`` 	Show size and mode information along with the filenames in the listing.
+``-h`` 	Show size and mode information along with the filenames in the listing with humanable.
 ======  ================================

 .. _cmdlsmod: